luceracloud/tachyon-aggregator/redis/README.md

 ##### DATE
 You are only able to query over one date at a time.
 Date is in the format YYYY-MM-DD (e.g. 2013-08-01).
 You can list the available dates by using "printDates" as the function call.
-In order to get the available dates, use “printDates”.
-This is written after the node call.
-If the date can’t be found a “Date does not exist” error is returned.
+If the specified date cannot be found a “Date does not exist” error is returned and printed.

 ##### TIME
 You can query the database minute by minute.
 "Start time" is specified as the argument after date by in the form -HH:MM.
 Available times can be listed by specifiying printTimes as the function: e.g. `node datacollector printTimes`.
-You query the database minute by minute.
-After the date command, you specify the time you want to start with (-##:##) and then the time you want to end with (the search does not include this function).
-Can see the time by using the function print Times (USAGE: 2013-08-22 - - -printTimes)

-Function:
+##### FUNCTION
-There are 10 different functions that can be used to query the data, and they are written in the format “-function param1 param2 … param n”.
+There are 10 different functions that can be used to query the data, and they are written in the format "-function param1 param2 ... param n".

-In this section, the statistics themselves will also be explained.
-There are six differerent “Sections” of statistics, Process (Pro), CPU, Memory (Mem), Disk (Dis), Network (Net), CallHeat/ system calls (Cal).
-In addition there are two system (Sys) statistics that are sent over.
+There are six differerent "group" of statistics,
+* Pro : Process
+* CPU
+* Mem : Memory
+* Dis : Disk
+* Net : Network
+* Cal : System call frequency (for heat map)

+in addition, two Sys (System) statistics are returned:
-Sys time: The amount of seconds since 1970 Jan 1.
-Sys ticks: The amount of times each core was queried for usage.
+Sys time &mdash; the number of seconds since 1970 January 1 (POSIX time) Sys ticks &mdash; the number of times each core was queried for usage

 CPU core: A core where there were processes running over the past second.
 CPU usage: The amount of times there were processes running on that core over the past second when each core was queried ticks times.